The Lambs: Current activity

-Since 1976, The Lambs' Clubhouse has been leased space at 3 West 51st St., adjacent to Rockefeller Center.
+In 2025 the club moved to 1674 Broadway, on the corner of West 52nd Street, the Earle Building.

+The club is organized under 501(c)(7) Social and Recreation Clubs with a ruling year of 2014.
+In 2024, it claimed total revenue of $190,096 and total assets of $263,223.
+There were total expenses of $247,577.

 The Lambs has elected more than 6,700 members over the decades, counting actors and theater owners, playwrights and painters, singers and sculptors, and today's podcasters and comedy writers.
 Over the decades it was at The Lambs that hit shows and songs were launched, partnerships and friendships formed, and bonds of fellowship made.

 The Lambs is also a historical society, preserving and promoting entertainment history stretching back to the 19th century.
 The club's art collection of oil paintings, theatrical memorabilia, and playbills, together with a private research library, is a museum of American entertainment history.
 The Lambs are currently digitizing its collection to make it available to the public.
 Starting in 1974, the Lambs has donated thousands of important historic documents to the New York Public Library for the Performing Arts.

 As the club prepared to celebrate its sesquicentennial in 2024, it undertook a program to grow its membership.
 In 2023 author Kevin C. Fitzpatrick was elected the 36th Shepherd of The Lambs, and producer Don M. Spiro elected The Boy (vice president).
 The Lambs celebrated its 150th anniversary in 2024 by reaching 250 members, the most since the 1960s.